 - generally have a grade point average of 3.5;

 - receive an invitation to membership from the chapter at the college where presently enrolled;adhere to the moral standards of the Phi Theta Kappa society.

-Saint Xavier University is proud to offer Phi Theta Kappa transfers a scholarship of:
+Saint Xavier University is proud to offer Phi Theta Kappa transfers (for the 2014-2015 academic year) a scholarship of: